Luke-Jacobs/luke-jacobs.github.io/tutorials/intro_to_python.md

 1. I named my variable `3 blind mice` and Python gave me an error!
 Why did this happen?
 2. Why are there different data types in Python?
 3. Write a program that initializes a variable with the value of 2 times 8 times 9.
+4. Write a program that initializes two variables with float values, multiplies them together, and stores that value in a variable named `result`